 - In what ways have we isolated from couples and friends who could have supported our coupleship?

-- In what ways have we allowed ourselves to become depleted, leaving nothing to give each other?
+- In what ways have we allowed ourselves to become depleted, leaving nothing to give to each other?

 - In what ways have we tolerated abuse?

-- In what ways have we had losses (having never achieved financial goals, having children with problems, having dysfunctional sexual relationships, etc.)?
+- In what ways have we had losses (never having achieved financial goals, having children with problems, having a dysfunctional sexual relationship, etc.)?

 - In what ways have we grieved these losses?

 - In what ways have we treasured our partner and the coupleship?
 What are our strengths as a couple?

-Having a better understanding of how frequently our problems arose from within us rather than as a result of external hostile forces, many of us found it was very freeing to reveal our problems to another couple – often our sponsor couples.
-Although sharing our problems was typically intimidating, the relief we felt was enormous when our problems were accepted by other couples.
+problems to another couple—often our sponsor couple.
+Although sharing our problems was often intimidating, the relief we felt was enormous when we found that we were accepted.
 While we may have believed that we were unique in our problems before taking Step Five, we often learned that the couple with whom we shared our inventory had experienced many of the same issues.